Armored Heart: L'Odeur de l'Amour

 “I know that!”
 Lanri lied.
 She wasn’t under the impression something that went nowhere ever came back.
 Faron had been quite adept at making things disappear too, and his subjects certainly never came back.

-Seeker’s superior mystic to Faron.
+Seeker’s a superior mystic to Faron.

 It made her sad to think that.
 Oh, it was obviously true, of course.
 Seeker was infinitely competent, and Faron had been only finitely competent.
 But it still made her sad.
 She scrubbed between her toes as she thought about it.
-It made her sad that she’d compared them at all; She felt like she wasn’t supposed to do that.
+It made her sad that she’d compared them at all; she felt like she wasn’t supposed to do that.
 I can’t compare my husband to gods and angels.
 It’s not fair.
 But now that she’d drawn the comparison between them, she didn’t like the outcome.

 “You’re right,” Seeker said, flatly.
 “It’s not fair at all.
 You’re scolding yourself for something mortal minds just do.
-You’ve spent your entire life trying to estimate how best to spend your time, measuring your needs and wants, and the upsides and downsides of everything you do, trying to make your life the best it can be for the least effort.
+You’ve spent your entire life trying to estimate how best to spend your time, measuring your needs and wants.
+You weigh the upsides and downsides of everything you do, trying to make your life the best it can be for the least effort.
 Everyone does it, some better than others.”
 She leaned in closer, and with a sly smile, whispered “I already told you how bad I was at it, didn’t I?”

 “Right, with the priest,” Seeker agreed.
 “Now you’re stuck in this situation, following around a Heartwarden, dealing with divine artifacts, and getting messed with by demons.
 It defies categorization.
 I’m not better or worse than Faron, I’m too different for that kind of comparison.”
 Lanri smiled at her, her mind put at ease.